 By improving the financial and digital capability of the hardest to reach, ROAD Partners help Participants to make small, but life-changing adjustments with an emphasis on progression into economic activity.

-Citizens Advice has over 75 years’ experience in promoting financial inclusion and helping people overcome barriers to work.
+Citizens Advice has over 75 years of experience in promoting financial inclusion and helping people overcome barriers to work.
 In 2014-15, they provided free, confidential, impartial and independent advice and information through over 25,000 appointments to help in excess of 16,000 clients.

-Partners pledge to provide at least 100 volunteering opportunities and if vacancies arise, interviews for ROAD Participants who meet the criteria.
-The Partnership wants to create opportunities for those they work with as well as providing support.
+Partners pledge to provide volunteering opportunities, and if vacancies arise, interviews for ROAD Participants who meet the criteria.
+The Partnership wants to create opportunities for those with whom they work as well as providing support.

 ROAD sounds perfect for me or someone I know – what now?
 Contact Us!